kels271828/cancerMDP/README.md

   Compute the optimal multi-modality cancer treatment policy using backward induction for stationary transition probabilities.
 * [GUI code](https://github.com/kels271828/cancerMDP/blob/master/mdpGUI.m)

   Interactive GUI that allows user to experiment with different transition probabilities and reward functions for three treatment modalities and three treatment periods.
+Note: I specified GUI dimensions so that it looks okay on my MacBook Pro, but things might look weird on different computers or monitors.